6. Biomechanical function of the vertebral column in sauropods

 Most sauropods, those with short spinous processes, were water-dwellers

 In comparison to the ornithischian dinosaurs discussed above, in saurischians the vertebral column is marked by a different design with conspicuously short spinous processes.
 This fact cannot be harmonized with the idea of a terrestrial lifestyle of all dinosaurs.
 More than one hundred years ago palaeontologists such as Cope, Marsh, and Owen have already considered that sauropods could have largely lived in the water (Coombs 1975).
 There were reasonable arguments for this supposition, and it was later emphasized by other workers such as Bird (1944), Erben (1975), or Ishigaki (1989).
 The reasons were

 - relatively weak vertebral columns in relation to the strong limb bones and to the animal`s total weight,

-- the pin-shaped teeth which were adapted to eat soft plants,
+- the pin-shaped teeth which were adapted to eat soft plants, unable to chew,

 - the high positioned narial openings.